breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Note the lower triangular structure of the adjacency matrix, indicating it contains no cycles, a property which is not immediately obvious from the naïve geometric layout.
-Iff the vertices of a directed graph can be reordered to produce an adjacency matrix in triangular form, this graph is said to be a directed acyclic graph.
-Called a topological ordering, this can be implemented using [matrix multiplication](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) on the adjacency matrix.
+Whenever a graph has a triangular adjacency matrix, this graph is called a directed acyclic graph.
+Called a topological ordering, this can be implemented by [multiplying](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) the adjacency matrix.

 Both the geometric and matrix representations impose a extrinsic perspective on graphs, each with their own advantages and disadvantages.
 2D renderings can be visually compelling, but require solving a [minimal crossing number](https://en.wikipedia.org/wiki/Crossing_number_(graph_theory)) or similar minimization to make network connectivity plain to the naked eye.
 While graph drawing is an active [field of research](http://www.graphdrawing.org/), matrices can often reveal symmetries that are not obvious from a naive graph layout.

-Matrices are problematic for other reasons.
+Matrices are problematic for some reasons.
 Primarily, by treating a graph as a matrix, we impose an ordering over all vertices which is often arbitrary.
 Note also its sparsity, and consider the size of the matrix required to store even small graphs.
-While problematic, this can be overcome with certain optimizations.
+While problematic, this can be overcome with [certain optimizations](https://en.wikipedia.org/wiki/Sparse_matrix).
 Despite their disadvantages, matrices and are a natural representation choice for many graph algorithms, particularly on modern parallel processing hardware.
-More on that later.

 <center><a href="https://epubs.siam.org/doi/book/10.1137/1.9780898719918"><img src="../images/graph_linear_algebra.png" width="60%"/></a></center>

-Just like matrices, we can also think of a graph as a function which carries information from state to state - given a state, it tells us which next states are reachable.
+Just like matrices, we can also think of a graph as a function on a state space, which carries information from state to state - given a state or set of states, it tells us which next states are reachable.
 Recent work in graph theory has revealed a fascinating duality between [graphs and linear algebra](https://epubs.siam.org/doi/book/10.1137/1.9780898719918), holding many important insights for dynamical processes on graphs.

 # Graphs, computationally